 Implementation specialists Mike Sokulski and Tyler Syrowitz have traveled the world helping companies get their assets into Hippo's CMMS.
 Mike has done audits all over, including a museum inside an aircraft carrier, a small island community, and even a jail.
-Tyler has worked with customers throughout Canada and America, including OG Packing, where cherries are processed, and Columbia Pulp, where straw is turned into paper and packing.
+Tyler has worked with customers throughout Canada and America, including a cherry-processing plant and a facility that turns straw into paper and packing.
 Here they share their insights into facility audits and how companies can set themselves up for success.

 What is a facility audit?

 In general, audits are comprehensive reviews that help you establish a baseline of what you have already in place, including assets, equipment, and inventory as well as processes and procedures.
 It's a way to capture information on everything from what you have to what you have in place to look after it.
 You can also categorize audits by who does them.
 So, there are internal and external audits.

 That's a general definition.
 There are also more specific types of audits, each with their own processes and goals.

 What is a facility management audit?

 Here, you're making as complete a list as possible of all the assets and equipment you have, making sure to include information about their current condition.
 You also need to include information about the systems you have in place for maintenance and repairs.